-Dog Food - must be a large breed puppy!!!!!!
-NEVER feed a great dane regular puppy food!!!!
-You need to buy a large bag of kibble for large breeds and soft canned food mixed into your kibble.
-This will helps the pup to get it's appetite back after the stress of leaving it's litter-mates.
-See above instructions to get the right food for your puppy.
+Dog Food - You need to buy a large bag of kibble and soft canned food.
+Try to stock up on chicken breast and brown rice.
+Make sure to have hard boiled eggs this is a good tip will helps the pup to get it's appetite back after the stress of leaving it's litter-mates.
+See above instructions to get the right foods for your puppy.

-RAISED Food and Water Bowls -Elevated feeding stand (optional, but ideal) are on sale at Petco for around 30.00 or a bowl (that wont tip )can help save a lot of money and mess.
+Elevated feeding stand (optional, but ideal) are on sale at Petco for around 30.00 or a bowl (that wont tip )can help save a lot of money and mess.
 You should get your Danes a raised feeding bowl but you can use so many things to get it up off the ground...
 Be creative with this... use wagons, benches, tables, chairs, and tree trunks to get your food bowls elevated.
 The water bowls should hold a large amount of water.
-I use big horse waterers and a kid pool too.
+Outside I use big horse waterers and a kid pool too.
+Inside I use 4 to 7 quart crock pots for water .
+I love that they are to heavy for my Danes to drag off or tip.
+I zip tie them at the height I want to the side of the kennel.
 Living is Ca I am prepared in the case of earthquake I suggest you have extra water also.
 Get a couple of those big Sparkelets bottles of water as a backup for emergencies

 Storage Containers- I have two big plastic containers for the food storage, I like to take the food out of the bag and put it in them, it helps to keep the food fresh and the critters out.
 I also like the metal trash cans with lids, I like to mix my two favorite dog foods together in the can.
 Remember you also need to be prepared in case of earthquake so you should have a lot of food on hand.
 You can find these metal cans or plastic storage containers at places like Home Depot or Lowes or even on ebay or craigslist.

 CHEW TOYS are so critical for a teething puppy.
 Chew bones are a must too.
 I will give you a few toys from my home but make sure you supply them with lots of fun toys and bones too.
-I love the ones from the butcher because they last forever.
+I love the ones from the butcher because they last longer than most treats.

 Crate cover/Blanket - or a sheet to drape over the crate helps create a den-like feel not to thick...
 Also good for the dog beds.
 I always send one home with the puppy but know that you will need more.
 I like the thick ones without stuffing.